Moving to Ba, Fiji

 When we asked people what advice they would give someone preparing to move to Ba, they said:

 "Before moving to Ba, expats should know that English is one of the official languages, so communication should not be a major issue.
 However, understanding the local dialects and customs can be beneficial.
 The cost of living in Ba is relatively low compared to many Western countries, but it's important to budget for unexpected expenses.
 The climate in Ba is tropical, with a warm and wet season from November to April, and a cooler, drier season from May to October.
 Healthcare facilities in Ba are adequate for routine check-ups and minor illnesses, but for serious conditions, expats may need to travel to larger cities or even overseas.
 Expats should be aware that while Fiji is generally safe, petty crime such as theft can occur, so it's important to take precautions.
 Fiji's cuisine is a blend of native Fijian, Indian, Chinese and Western influences, so expats should be prepared for a diverse culinary experience.
 The Fijian culture is very welcoming and friendly, but it's important for expats to respect local customs and traditions.
 Public transportation in Ba is limited, so expats may need to consider buying a car for convenience.
 Fiji's economy is largely based on tourism and agriculture, so job opportunities for expats may be limited in certain sectors.
-Lastly, expats should be aware that Fiji is prone to natural disasters such as cyclones and floods, so it's important to have a plan in place for such events," explained one expat living in Fiji.
+Lastly, expats should be aware that Fiji is prone to natural disasters such as cyclones and floods, so it's important to have a plan in place for such events," said one expat in Fiji.

 How do I find a place to live in Ba?